Fong Yue Ting v. United States: Case

-In all three cases, the petitioner (the Chinese citizen) alleged that his arrest and detention were without due process of law, and that Section 6 of the Geary Act which required a "white witness", that had been used to justify the arrest and detention, was unconstitutional and void.
+In all three cases, the petitioner (the Chinese citizen) alleged that his arrest and detention were without due process of law, and that Section 6 of the Geary Act, which required a "white witness" and had been used to justify the arrest and detention, was unconstitutional and void.

 Decision

 Majority opinion

 The case was decided in favor of the United States government by a margin of 5 to 3, with the majority opinion delivered by Justice Horace Gray.
 (Justice John Marshall Harlan was abroad at the time and thus was unable to participate.)
 The opinion discussed similarities and differences with past cases.
 Some of the cases discussed, and the key points of similarity and difference, are noted below: